yamunariver/Az104/README.md

+## You have an Azure subscription that contains a tenant named contoso.com.

+All users in contoso.com are currently able to invite external users to B2B collaboration.

+You need to ensure that only members of the Guest Inviter, User Administrator, and Global Administrator roles can invite guest users.

+What should you configure?

+Select only one answer.

+`Access reviews`

+`Conditional Access`

+`Cross-tenant access settings`

+`External collaboration settings`

+`
+External collaboration settings let you specify which roles in your organization can invite external users for B2B collaboration.
+These settings also include options for allowing or blocking specific domains and options for restricting which external guest users can see in your Microsoft Entra directory.

+Conditional Access allows you to apply rules to strengthen authentication and block access to resources from unknown locations.

+Cross-tenant access settings are used to configure collaboration with a specific Microsoft Entra organization.

+Access reviews are not used to control who can invite guest users.
+`

 ## You have an Azure subscription that contains 200 virtual machines.

 You plan to use Azure Advisor to provide cost recommendations when underutilized virtual machines are detected.